 Learning how to solve problems, will provide you with the mechanisms to succeed in life.

-This page was built as a Factor Y assignment on Squidoo to write about something you are an expert in.
-This was actually extremely hard for me, as I have never thought about what I do, I just do.
+Writing about this was actually extremely hard for me, as I have never thought about what I do, I just do.
 So actually thinking about what I am an expert in and then trying to describe the subject of Problem Solving challenged me.
 As I put more thoughts together, I will continue to update this page, as I want to do a section on Computer Programming and expand more on Marketing.

 Look for the simple answer when solving problems